Pop-up notes are active on this page - Click any note number to view|

 His first acquisition, in December 1876 54, was Mill Yard (coloured red) which adjoined the mill site to the east and include a number of cottages, probably six, three on each side of the entrance to the yard.
 These pre-dated 1841 when five of the cottages were

-occupied and they continued to provide accommodation at the lower-end, and saw many changes of tenants, throughout the remainder of the 19th and into the 20th century.
-At the entrance to the yard, there was also a sales-shop, with accommodation above the shop; this became 30 High Road and survived until comparatively modern times
+occupied and they continued to provide accommodation at the lower-end, and saw many changes of tenants, throughout the remainder of the 19th and into the 20th century before their eventual demolition in about 1935.
+At the entrance to the yard, there was also a sales-shop, with accommodation above the shop, which became 30 High Road

 In April 1883 56, he acquired 2349 square yards of land (coloured purple) to the east of Mill Yard, with frontage in High Road up to the corner of Acacia Walk.
 As the north-western end of Narrow Lane Croft, it extended down Acacia Walk as far as land then owned by